Multi-Feature Fusion for RS Scenes

 FUSE-RSVLM reports 65.76% VQA accuracy, 74.51% average classification accuracy, and state-of-the-art captioning results on multiple RS benchmarks.

 FUSE-RSVLM is not only another remote-sensing fine-tune.
-Its main value is that it explicitly treats visual grounding as a process that must be maintained through the whole reasoning chain.
-That is a better design for captioning, VQA, and classification in high-resolution geospatial imagery.
+Its main value is that it treats visual grounding as a process that must be maintained through the whole reasoning chain.
+That is a better design for captioning, VQA, and classification in high-resolution geospatial imagery, where the decisive visual evidence may be small, sparse, or easily overwhelmed by global scene context.

 The experimental results also show that remote-sensing-specific modeling choices still matter even in the era of general VLMs.
-Multi-scale visual fusion and recurrent grounding remain strong advantages when the visual signal is dense, fine-grained, and spatially structured.
+Multi-scale visual fusion and recurrent detail injection remain strong advantages when the visual signal is dense, fine-grained, and spatially structured.

 @article{dang2025fusersvlm,